 Fuel fumes in the engine compartment can explode.

 Before working on electrical wiring, ventilate engine room and disconnect battery cables to prevent sparks.

-The engine room blower is an exhaust fan which will remove any exhaust fumes from the engine room, as well as, removing heated air.
+The engine room blower is an exhaust fan which will remove any exhaust fumes from the engine room, as well as, removing heated air and will operate automatically when engine key is turned on.